-- The Education Health and Care Plan - Annual Review reports - Medical Reports - Information about the nature and reasonableness of the route, i.e. journey times, changes, safety, nature of roads and pavements, congestion, other passengers etc. - Information from Social Care (initial or core assessment/CAF if appropriate - An existing travel training plan (or assessment being undertaken) - Reports from other relevant professionals relating to the request for travel assistance.
+- The Education Health and Care Plan - Annual Review reports - Medical Reports supplied by a medical consultant - Information about the nature, and reasonableness of the route, i.e. journey times, changes, safety, nature of roads and pavements, congestion, other passengers etc.

+- Information from Social Care (initial or core assessment/CAF if appropriate - An existing travel training plan (or assessment being undertaken) - Reports from other relevant professionals related to the request for travel assistance.